-The following page explains your requirements as an early childhood professional to support children placed in out-of-home care (OoHC).
+This page explains your obligations as an early childhood professional to support children placed in out-of-home care (OoHC).

-Children placed in OoHC services are among the most vulnerable in our community.
-Many are not accessing key early childhood education and care (ECEC) services.
+Children in OoHC services are among the most vulnerable in our community.
+Many are not accessing key early childhood education and care services.

 It is critical to ensure that services work together to increase access and participation of young children in care in key universal and targeted services.
 This includes Maternal and Child Health (MCH) services, funded kindergarten programs, supported playgroups and specialist support where needed.

 Work in partnership with carers and caseworkers

 Work in partnership with carers.
 Make them feel welcome.
 Listen, and take a flexible and compassionate approach to supporting them and their child.
 Remember the child and family are likely to be going through a stressful time and it may not always be straight forward for them to meet service requirements.

 Communicate about the child’s learning and development.
 Provide resources and information that promote stimulating home learning environments.